r4tangUCSD/league-red-vs-blue/README.md

 Test Statistic: Difference of means: mean number of blue side kills - mean number of red side kills.

-I perform a permutation tests because we want to explore whether the two sides come from the same distribution.
+I perform a permutation test because I want to explore whether the two sides come from the same distribution.

 Observed Difference in Means: 0.6323428571428575